Get The Facts DJI Ban

-Get The Facts: Countering CCP Drones Act
+The Countering CCP Drones Act (An Attempt To Ban DJI)

-Recently a handful of Members of the House of Representatives introduced a bill known as the “Countering CCP Drones Act”.
+Recently a handful of Members of the House of Representatives introduced a ban bill known as the “Countering CCP Drones Act”.
 This legislation aims to block new DJI products from entering the U.S. market, and could also lead to the revocation of their existing FCC authorizations.
 If this passes, U.S. operators would no longer be able to access new DJI drones, and their existing drone fleets may even need to be grounded.

-This act damages not just DJI, but also the broad ecosystem of operators, businesses and public safety agencies that rely on their technologies to conduct safe and efficient operations.
+This act damages not just DJI, but also the broad ecosystem of operators, businesses and public safety agencies that rely on their technologies to conduct safe and efficient operations

 The lawmakers driving this legislation continue to reference inaccurate and unsubstantiated allegations regarding DJI’s operations, and have amplified xenophobic narratives in a quest to support local drone manufacturers and eliminate market competition.